grid-line

 Search volume for “quantum computing” is increasing.

-While the traditional computers we know today operate on binary code (either 0 or 1), quantum computers use qubits, which allows a piece of data to exist in two states at the same time (both 0 and 1).
+Traditional computers we know today operate on binary code (either 0 or 1).
+Quantum computers use qubits, which allows a piece of data to exist in two states at the same time (both 0 and 1).

 Technological and financial issues have plagued the industry, but momentum has been building in recent months.